cconover2b/Data_Structure_Tutorial/1-stack.md

 - Add to stack - stack.append(item)
 - Remove from stack - stack.pop()

 See the below example to better understand how it all works together.

 ## Example
+In this example, we will cook 3 different type of pancakes and then the kids eat them.
+We will show which pancake the kids ate.

 ```python
 # This is how you decalre an empty stack